-The GALC Project Team's organisational structure and overall roles and responsibilities are outlined in Section 7 of the WTP CEMP.
-Specific responsibilities for the implementation of environmental controls relevant to groundwater are detailed in Table 22.
+The GLC Project Team's organisational structure and overall roles and responsibilities are outlined in Section 7 of the WTP CEMP.
+Specific responsibilities for the implementation of environmental controls relevant to groundwater are detailed in Table 23.

-Table 22: Responsibility Matrix
+Table 23: Responsibility Matrix

-Role Authority and Responsibility Develop and implement the Groundwater Management Subplan Oversee water quality and groundwater monitoring in accordance with this sub-plan Oversee compliance reporting and tracking Oversee the keeping of all environment records Environmental Manager Engage suitably qualified consultants to support implementation of this sub-plan Regularly engage with key stakeholders and other interface contractors to achieve environmental alignment (e.g., discharge points and premises areas) in according with the interface management plan Consult with the Project Director and Construction Director, oversee the investigation and reporting of environmental incidents arising from groundwater impacts Manage specific geotechnical, hydrological and hydrogeological reviews and ensure these are considered within the Groundwater Modelling Report Design Manager Manage review of private domestic bores and potential make good requirements Engage with the Environmental Manager on the development and implementation of the Groundwater Monitoring Program Prepare Environmental Control Maps (ECMs) to outline the controls in this Sub-plan relevant to each work activity Senior Environmental Advisor Delivery toolbox/prestart presentation (or other specific training) to inform work crews of the controls documented in the ECMs Respond to environmental incidents and non-conformances Environmental Advisor Prepare site-specific action management plans for Groundwater inflow, groundwater recharge, surface water impacts, GDE impact and groundwater quality Investigate the extent (horizontal and vertical) of the impacts identified in Section 6.2 Construction Manager Review and provide resources to implement the controls identified in the ECMs
+Role Authority and Responsibility Develop and implement the Groundwater Management Sub- plan Oversee water quality and groundwater monitoring in accordance with this sub-plan Oversee compliance reporting and tracking Oversee the keeping of all environment records Environment and Sustainability Lead (or Engage suitably qualified consultants to support implementation of this sub-plan delegate) • Regularly engage with key stakeholders and other interface contractors to achieve environmental alignment (e.g., discharge points and premises areas) in according with the interface management plan Consult with the Project Director and Construction Director, oversee the investigation and reporting of environmental incidents arising from groundwater impacts Manage specific geotechnical, hydrological and hydrogeological reviews and ensure these are considered within the Groundwater Modelling Report Design Manager Manage review of private domestic bores and potential make good requirements Engage with the Environment and Sustainability Lead (or delegate) on the development and implementation of the Groundwater Monitoring Program Prepare Environmental Control Maps (ECMs) to outline the controls in this Sub-plan relevant to each work activity Senior Environmental Advisor Delivery toolbox/prestart presentation (or other specific training) to inform work crews of the controls documented in the ECMs Respond to environmental incidents and non-conformances Environmental Advisor • Prepare site-specific action management plans for Groundwater inflow, groundwater recharge, surface water impacts, GDE impact and groundwater quality Investigate the extent (horizontal and vertical) of the impacts identified in Section 6.2 Construction Manager Review and provide resources to implement the controls identified in the ECMs